Dear Fellow Tennessean,

 As a native Tennessean, I know we all have a few things in common: we want good jobs, good schools for our kids, and safe neighborhoods for our families.

 These are simple ideas, but making them a reality for every Tennessean is a major challenge.
 We need a strong vision and the fortitude to implement what’s best for Tennessee, even when it’s hard.
 I believe my work and life experience have prepared me for this challenge, and I look forward to sharing more about my plans for Tennessee as this campaign unfolds.

-I recently wrapped up my 95 counties in 95 days RV tour, because I wanted to hear from all of you to get a better sense of your concerns and priorities.
+This summer, I wrapped up my 95 counties in 95 days RV tour, and recently launched my Rural Roadtrip Tour, because I wanted to hear from all of you to get a better sense of your concerns and priorities.
 I’ve learned a lot and I am excited more than ever to roll up my sleeves and lead this state.

 Together, I know we can make Tennessee an even better place to live, work, and raise a family.